 Dr. Amanda Cassetty was born and raised in Whitleyville, Tennessee, just northwest of Cookeville.
 She completed her pre-veterinary studies while attending Tennessee Technological University and received her veterinary degree from the University of Tennessee in 2004.
 For two years Dr. Cassetty practiced in a high quality small animal hospital in Nolensville.
 In 2006, to our good fortune, she decided to join our professional staff.
 Her special interests include radiology and ultrasound.
 In her spare time, Dr. Cassetty is active in her church's youth and outreach programs She shares her home in the Franklin area with her loyal feline companion, Sophie, and her dog, Mister.

 Dr. Page Redden was born and raised in Montgomery, AL. She received her BS in Animal Sciences from Auburn University and then completed her DVM at Tuskegee University School of Veterinary Medicine in 2013.
 After graduation, Dr. Redden completed a year long rotating small animal internship at Nashville Veterinary Specialists and Animal Emergency.
-Her special interests include Internal Medicine and Neurology.
+Dr. Redden joined our staff in 2014 and her special interests include Internal Medicine and Neurology.
 In her spare time Dr. Redden enjoys anything involving the outdoors, especially anything on the water, as well as watching college football!
 She also love spending time with her four-legged children Huckleberry (Border Collie) and two cats, Grayson and Olive.